NCL Valued Awards Criteria

 One form is needed per entry.
 You can make multiple nominations, but need to complete a form for each

 If you work within the NCL Training Hub team and would like to submit a Valued Awards nomination, please ensure you refer to the NCL Media Engagement Protocol and Awards Policy before submitting your nomination.
-For more information or any questions, please contact nclicb.nclth@nhs.net.
+(Please note this only applies to NCL Training Hub staff members).